The Past Is Not Past

 Human experience is complex and shaped by many biological, psychological, relational, social, and family factors.

-Family Constellations does not suggest that all emotional difficulties come from generational trauma or family history alone.
+Family Constellations does not suggest that all emotional difficulties arise from generational trauma or family history alone.

-It offers another perspective for understanding how unresolved experiences, unconscious loyalty, emotional entanglement, interrupted connection, and family dynamics may continue affecting later generations.
+It offers another perspective for understanding how unresolved experiences, unconscious loyalty, emotional entanglement, interrupted connection, and family dynamics may continue influencing later generations.

 Explore Further